Federal Triangle: Labor issues during 1930s construction

 The labor peace was short-lived.
 Four unions refused to do work on the Post Office conveyor belt system in mid-November, and the dispute over elevators spread to the Labor/ICC building in February 1934 (delaying the building's opening indefinitely).
 On February 14, 1934, 225 carpenters engaged in a jurisdictional strike against the cement finishers' union at the Labor/ICC building over the installation of tile flooring.
 The dispute was elevated to AFL President William Green, Green awarded the job to the cement finishers on March 17.
 But just three weeks later, the plasterers' union led a jurisdictional strike against the stonecutters' union at the Labor/ICC building because the stonecutters were installing acoustical marble columns.
 Contractors, angry at the repeated inter-union squabbles, announced they would no longer employ reduced-hour shifts or give pay raises.
 The carpenters' union called for a general strike of all unions at the Labor/ICC building on May 25, a strike which spread to the city's ice cream plants.
 That secondary strike ended June 4.
 But the general construction strike began to spread to other federal projects throughout the city, leading to an increasing number of calls for the strike to be settled by arbitration.
 As the work stoppage spread, the carpenters' union's contract with the construction companies expired on May 30.
 The employers declared on June 12 that they would no longer adhere to any closed shop agreements with the carpenters, and instead would impose the open shop and employ any carpenter (union or non-union) in order to finish the work on existing construction projects.
 The construction unions declared they would pull every worker off every job if non-union construction laborers were hired, and the D.C Metropolitan Police Department made preparations to patrol streets and job sites to prevent any violence from erupting.
-Non-union workers were hired, and the carpenters' union struck all job sites throughout the city amidst fears that the carpenters might strike all federal construction projects nationwide.
+Non-union workers were hired, and the carpenters' union went on strike at all job sites throughout the city amidst fears that the carpenters might strike all federal construction projects nationwide.
 Three union members were injured on June 13 as picketers clashed with security guards hired by the employers.
 But the strike did not spread to the other unions, and the Washington Building and Construction Trades Council and D.C.
 Commissioner George E. Allen attempted to mediate an end to the strike.
 The carpenters rejected the arbitration attempt, and bands of roving picketers moving among construction sites led to traffic tie-ups, frightened citizens, and rumors of violence.
 The "open shop strike" ended on June 20, 1934, when the carpenters agreed to a new contract providing for a five-day, 40-hour work week and $1.25 an hour in pay.
 But no agreement was made regarding the open shop.
 The plasterers' union ended their strike in June 1934, and went to local district court to resolve the jurisdictional dispute.